glowkeeper/PhDWorks/docs/ResearchTitle.md

       Disseminate findings
     done

-I shall now address each task listed above.
+To provide more detail of how my research will proceed, I will now ellicit each major task listed in the pseudo code above.

 ### Ask a question

-I have already conducted an extensive literature review concerning the technical aspects of blockchains.
-Furthermore, I have also covered some of the political and economic aspects of the technology.
-However, I still need to include more of the social and ethical aspects of my research.
+I have already written an extensive literature review concerning the technical aspects of blockchains.
+Furthermore, I have also covered some of the political and economic aspects of the technology in a paper I have had published [@huckle_socialism_2016].
+However, to provide greater clarity to my research question, I still need to include more of the social and ethical aspects of my research.

 ### Frame a hypothesis

 Broadly, my hypothesis is shaping up to be something along the lines of: "Although blockchains may provide the technical basis upon which people could easily interact with distant strangers and collaborate at scale, there are significant social, ethical, and political barriers to their adoption."
-I will need to provide extensive literature references as proof of that hypothesis and the emergence of Digital Autonomous Organisations (DAO) [@slock.it_slock.it_2015] will provide excellent background material for that section of my research.
+I will need to provide extensive literature references as proof of that hypothesis and the emergence of Digital Autonomous Organisations (DAO) [@slock.it_slock.it_2015] should provide excellent background material for that section of my research.

 ### Create the technology

 Fortunately, many examples of DAO technology exist as open source projects.
-Perhaps the best known of those is Slockit's The DAO [@slock.it_github_2016], which, in May 2016, became the largest crowdfunding campaign in history (but which failed due to a vulnerability in its codebase that was exploited by a hacker [@david_siegel_understanding_2016]).
+Perhaps the best known of those is Slockit's _The DAO_ [@slock.it_github_2016], which, in May 2016, became the largest crowdfunding campaign in history (but which failed due to a vulnerability in its codebase that was exploited by a hacker [@david_siegel_understanding_2016]).
 Such resources are a great source for deriving working technical models for creating the technology required.

 ### Gather evidence and evaluate the hypothesis against evidence

-Blockchains are new technology, so gathering evidence for proofing my hypothesis may be somewhat challenging and assessing the hypothesis in the wake of a lack of proof may be even more problematic.
-That section of my research will need to be conducted carefully and, as Popper suggests, critically.
+Blockchains are new technology, so gathering evidence for proving my work may be somewhat challenging and assessing the hypothesis while lacking proof could be even more problematic.
+That section of my research will need careful and critical consideration.

 ### Disseminate findings

 I am aiming to disseminate my results incrementally; that is to say, I am going to try and publish papers regularly throughout my PhD studies.
-Hopefully, that will minimise the effort required for the final write up; or, as one of the lecturers in my office put it: "You'll be able to staple together your published papers and hand them in as your thesis."
+The intention is to minimise the effort required for the final write up; or, as one of the lecturers in my office put it: "You'll be able to staple together your published papers and hand them in as your thesis."
 He wasn't entirely serious, but I got the message; I am aiming to have a good few published papers listed at the front of my thesis to aid the defence of my work during its final review.

-## How Will I Get That Information?

 ## How will I Know That the Information Is Valid and Reliable?

+Once again, I will defer to Popper to provide the _traditional_ view of validating information while employing the scientific method for research: "a scientist, whether theorist or experimenter, puts forward statements, or systems of statements, and tests them step by step.
+In the field of the empirical sciences, more particularly, he constructs hypotheses, or systems of theories, and tests them against experience by observation and experiment" [@popper_logic_2002].
+While part of my work will involve technology and, therefore, necessarily include testing and experimentation, a good deal more, that which requires social research, may well encompass theorising and an examination of observations.
+Such study will lead to many conclusions.
+Four basic types of logical relation will determine the validity of those findings:

+1. System consistency tested through a comparison of the findings
+2. The investigation of the logical form of the theories to determine their character
+3. A comparison with other theories
+4. An empirical application of the conclusions based on possible experience, which must represent an obvious, plausible explanation of the events observed [@popper_logic_2002].

+Given the social research nature of my research, Gower's description of the social character of the conclusions ellicited by Popper above, and the criticism often made of them, seems wholly appropriate: "Are the conclusions which are established by using scientific methods determined less by reason than by the social, political and economic environment within which the methods are endorsed?" [@gower_scientific_1997].
+Gower dismisses such concerns; he describes the exploratory character of science and that experimentation can come from a variety of sources.
+Indeed, Gower writes that testing hypothesis involves identifying, stabilising and characterising natural phenomena, which requires initiative and skill based on a comprehensive, consistent approach to the scientific method, not an adherence to the idea that all science must, necessarily, involve experimentation derived within a laboratory environment.
+He does then, give further credence to my choice of the scientific method for carrying out my research and the use of its tools when validating my findings.

 ## References